 Ultimate Rules- Applicable for Coed Ultimate Frisbee

 Each team consists of up to seven players and unlimited substitutes.
-A team may begin a game with a minimum of four players, with at least 1 player of each gender present to avoid forfeiture.
+A team may begin a game with a minimum of four players, with at least two player of each gender present to avoid forfeiture.
 Each team may have a maximum of five players of one gender on the field at any time.
 Substitutions may be made at any time, but the player being replaced must leave the playing field before the new player comes on.
 One player must be designated as the captain.
 The captain is the representative of the team and must register the team on the score sheet prior to the game and include late arriving players on the team roster.
 At the end of the game the captain must verify the score, sign the score sheet, and return the clip board and other equipment to the Intramural Office.

 Ultimate is a non-contact sport.
 The object of the game is to score goals by completing a pass from a player to a teammate in the end zone.
 The disc may only be moved by passing, as the thrower and catcher are allowed to take a limited number of steps.
 Whenever a pass is thrown out of a bounds or a violation or foul occurs play is restarted with a check.
 Whenever a pass is incomplete, intercepted, or knocked-down a change of possession occurs play may restart without a check.
 In a check the marker (defender) hands the disc to the thrower.
 The game consists of two twenty-five minute periods of running time with a brief intermission.
 Each team is permitted one time-out per half and one in playoff overtime games.
 During playoff games, if the score is tied after regulation time then two five minute overtime periods are played.
 If the score remains tied after the overtime periods then consecutive sudden life periods with a maximum of five minutes each are played to break the tie.
 A referee is not required to control the games.
 Instead, the game is self-officiated where players call their own fouls.
 The spirit of the game places the responsibility of sportsmanship and fair play on the players.
 Simply, it is an attitude which requires players to respect each other’s rights and to respect the intent of the rules of the game.